-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The remaining chimneys are of brick roughcast and brick rendered construction, with lead flashings, concrete copings and clay pots.
-A former chimney to the northmost end of the building has been taken down to below roof level.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including roof space

+binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and slated with tiled ridging and hips.
-There is a small section of flat roof adjoining the stairwell window, which is covered with fibreglass.
-It is understood that the fibreglass was replaced in 2002.
-A door opening on the landing provides access into the attic roof space.
-The roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane beneath the slates.
-The attic is insulated above the ceilings, although the insulation depth falls short of current minimum recommended levels.
-There is basic flooring within the middle section of the loft, and there is a timber framed window to the gable end.
+The roof is pitched and slated, with stone ridging and skews.
+A hinged ceiling hatch in the hall provides access into the attic roof void, via a metal sliding ladder.
+The majority of the roof void has been floored and lined out to create a nonhabitable loft room with Velux rooflight.
+A limited and partial inspection of the eaves voids was undertaken.
+The roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane beneath the slates to at least some parts of the roof.
+No access was gained into the roof void above the lounge.
+There is some insulation above the ceilings, but the insulation depth falls short of current minimum recommended levels.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The rainwater fittings are formed in a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-The main walls appear to be of cavity brick construction,

-which are roughcast/harled externally.
+The main walls are of solid stone construction, which are pointed and painted externally.